-- Children under the age of three who rely on bulky medical equipment need access to benefits to meet their mobility needs for the long-term. - change the way in which terminal illness is defined in the benefits system from "a progressive disease and their death as a consequence of that disease can be reasonably expected within six months" to a definition which is based on the clinical judgement of a registered medical professional - and which does not include a time limit. - These initiatives would help the government to achieve the commitment that the Conservative Party made on page 11 of its 2019 general election manifesto to "support our precious hospices".
-They would also help the government to deliver important elements of the NHS Long Term Plan; for example, paragraph 3.41 states that children's palliative and end of life care is an important priority for the NHS. - Together for Short Lives is a member of the Disabled Children's Partnership, a coalition of more than 70 charities campaigning for improved health and social care for disabled children and their families.
-In addition to our own submission, we support their representation outlining the main challenges faced by disabled children in England. - We also support the representation made by the National Children's Bureau.
+- children under the age of three who rely on bulky medical equipment need access to benefits to meet their mobility needs for the long-term; in November 2020, the Social Security Advisory Committee recommended that the government consider extending the higher rate disability living allowance (DLA) mobility component to children under the age of three. - change the way in which terminal illness is defined in the benefits system from "a progressive disease and their death as a consequence of that disease can be reasonably expected within six months" to a definition which is based on the clinical judgement of a registered medical professional and which does not include a time limit. - These initiatives would help the government to achieve the commitment that the Conservative Party made on page 11 of its 2019 general election manifesto to "support our precious hospices".
+They would also help the government to deliver important elements of the NHS Long Term Plan; for example, paragraph 3.41 states that children's palliative and end of life care is an important priority for the NHS. - Time is short for seriously ill children; some will not live beyond the end of this pandemic, which has had a profound impact upon them and their families.
+It is vital that the government builds back better at Budget 2021 by investing in the palliative care they need.